jimmason/LittleEventBus/ReadMe.md

 ```

 #### Event Handlers
 Event Handlers handle events that are placed on to the bus.
+Each time an event is published Handle will be called on each event handler.
-And should ideally (though it isn't required) be named in a DoSomethingOnEventName format.
+These should ideally (though it isn't required) be named in a DoSomethingOnEventName format.
 You can have as many Event Handlers as you like for each event.

 ```csharp